AbdulHanifi/Abdul-Hanifi/README.md

-these are a few projexts i've did in highchool
+these are a few projects i've did in highchool